 - Increase Water Intake.
 A sunburn dehydrates the insides of the body, as our natural healing mechanisms attempt to bring more moisture to the burned area.
 Stay hydrated to avoid the headaches and fatigue that may accompany a sunburn.

 - Sandalwood and Turmeric Paste.
 An ancient Ayurvedic remedy, these herbs have a cooling affect on the skin.
 Mix equal amounts of these two herbs with a little cool water.
 Apply to sunburned area and leave for 15-20 minutes.

 - Vinegar.
 White vinegar has been known to ease the pain of a sunburn when applied to the skin.
 Apply to the skin as a compress, using a small towel soaked in a mixture of water and vinegar.
 I would NOT recommend using apple cider vinegar, instead of white vinegar.

 - Eat More Sunflower Seeds.
-Studies show that increased intake of Vitamin E foods can help decrease the inflammation of a sunburn.
+Studies show that increased intake of Vitamin E foods can help decrease the discomfort of a sunburn.
 Sunflower seeds, as well as many other seeds, are full of Vitamin E. Other foods that are high in Vitamin E include wheat germ, soybean oil and most raw nuts.
 You can also rub vitamin E on the burn to cool the area.

 - Use Cooling Essential Oils.
 You can quickly relieve a burn by soaking a wet towel in water containing several drops of cooling essential oils.
-Oils that reduce burns and inflammation include lavender, sandalwood, chamomile, eucalyptus, rose hips, and buckthorn essential oils.
+Oils that reduce burns include lavender, sandalwood, chamomile, eucalyptus, rose hips, and buckthorn essential oils.
 They can also be directly added to a warm bath.